paulimhoff/paulimhoff.github.io/_pages/about.md

 For Prospective Students/Postdocs
 ======
 * I am looking for motivated Postdoc Associates in the general area of machine learning for transportation.
 Please send me an email (subject: "Prospective Postdoc Associate [Your name]") with your CV, a brief research statement and transcripts.

-* I am looking for PhD, master, visitors, and interns who are excited about machine learning for smart transportation.
+* I am looking for PhD, master, visitors, and interns for 2020 Winter (Spring) and 2020 Fall (the positions for 2019 Fall are filled) who are excited about machine learning for smart transportation.
 If you're interested, please send me an email or apply through the [McGill uApply](https://www.mcgill.ca/uapply) system.
 Please use "Prospective PhD student [Your name]" as your email subject.
 * See [more info about Civil Engineering @ McGill University](https://www.mcgill.ca/civil/grad).
 * Ben Barres' advice on [How to Pick a Graduate Advisor](https://doi.org/10.1016/j.neuron.2013.10.005).
 * Philip Guo's [The Ph.D.
 Grind](http://pgbovine.net/PhD-memoir.htm).